 With thousands of limestone islands as far as the eyes can see, visiting Ha Long Bay is a must do activity in Vietnam!
-We were so excited about this portion of our trip and this blog post will be a review of the Dragon Legend Ha Long Bay Cruise.
+I was so excited about this portion of my trip and this blog post will be a review of the Dragon Legend Ha Long Bay Cruise.
 There are numerous operators to choose from, from the cheapest budget day trip option, to multi day luxury cruises.
-We wanted this to be a relaxing experience so we went with one of the most luxurious providers – Dragon Legend by Indochina Junk.
+I wanted this to be a relaxing experience so I went with one of the most luxurious providers – Dragon Legend by Indochina Junk.

-We wanted to enjoy our time so we picked a 3 day 2 night cruise.
-This same ship also does a 2 day 1 night option if you are in more of a time crunch.
-Unfortunately we found out on the second day after lunch that we had to head back to port due to a storm.
-So our trip was cut short.
+I picked a 3 day 2 night cruise but this same ship also does a 2 day 1 night option if you are in more of a time crunch.
+Unfortunately on the second day after lunch, my boat had to head back to port due to a storm so the trip was cut short.
 I would highly recommend though to pick the 3 day 2 night option as it gives you time to relax on board and enjoy the gorgeous scenery!

 You can immediately spot the Dragon Legend in the Halong Bay waters due to its large size and modern exterior.
 I didn’t realize that many of the boats that go out are only day boats so there are no cabins and much smaller.
 On the Dragon Legend, there are two levels for sleeping, both above the water with generous size windows.
 On the third floor, there is an indoor dining area as well as an outdoor dining area.

 Towards the front of the boat you’ll find a small pool with a few lounge chairs.
 But if you go up to the highest level, it’s a sundeck with over 20 lounge chairs!
 I wish I got to spend more time up here but I only discovered it on the second morning.
 All of the lounge chairs have umbrellas so you can be shaded from the sun.
 Overall, the decor felt upscale and modern.